takkun-mint/FallGuysTools/README.md

   ・ Fixed a problem that caused the counting sound to go out of order while searching for a server in a custom (private) show. <br>
   ・ A temporary fix has been made to initialize variables upon reset regarding the problem of sound effects not playing properly after running Tools for a certain period of time. <br>
   ・ The creative search tool now supports the new creative background "volcano". <br>
+  ・ Fixed a problem in "Survival Shuffle" in which the number of qualfied/eliminated entries was displayed in reverse. <br>
   ・ Changed Japanese text in the Creative Search Tool. <br>
   ・ Coordinates related to external display have been adjusted. <br>